 Types of rTMS Approach: Excitatory and Inhibitory

 Single pulses of TMS can excite the neurons in the target brain region, causing them to fire the tiny electrical discharges (known as action potentials) that they use to communicate with one another.
 For example, applying a pulse of TMS to the regions of the brain that control movements (called the motor cortex) can cause the neurons to send signals down the spinal cord to the appropriate body part.
-The muscles in the part of that body then contract, producing brief movements of the hand, foot, or other parts of the body.
+The muscles in that part of the body then contract, producing brief movements of the hand, foot, or other parts of the body.

 To achieve longer-lasting effects, pulses of stimulation need to be applied repetitively over time – this is the “R” in rTMS. rTMS can be used to either increase or decrease the activity of the targeted brain region, depending on the pattern of stimulation that is applied.
 There are many different stimulation patterns that can be used for rTMS, each with slightly different effects on brain activity.
 At the UHN rTMS clinic, four different types of stimulation are currently in use: